 All of this is in reference to the Plan of Salvation that was a product of the "Father, and of the Son, and of the Holy Ghost" (Matthew 28:19; 1 john 5:7) formulated to deal with the problem of sin.
 A plan formulated before our world was even created!
 This plan promised that at some point after The Fall, Jesus (Messiah) would be "slaughtered" for the sins of a world.
 This was a plan devised prior to The Fall of man, by the grace of God, to "taketh away" the sins of an entire world.

 One World - One Plan

 There is no plan involving salvation for any one group or segment of humanity.
-There is no plan that applies exclusively to the Jews or those who lived in Old testament times, or New Testament time, for that matter.
-Every human, from Adam on, that will be saved will be saved by God's grace alone!
+There is no plan that applies exclusively to the Jews or those who lived in Old testament times - or even for people living in New Testament time.
+Every human, from Adam on, that will be saved, will be saved by one plan, founded on God's grace alone!

 For God so loved the world, that He gave His only begotten Son (The Lamb), that whosoever believeth in him should not perish, but have everlasting life.
 (John 3:16)

 Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved.
 (Acts 4:12)